-- Get involved as a volunteer through Columbia Community Impact, the Double Discovery Center, and Columbia Community Outreach, Beyond the Bars Fellowship, and The Eric H. Holder Jr. Initiative for Civil and Political Rights Institute at Columbia College.
+- Get involved as a volunteer through Columbia Community Impact, the Double Discovery Center, Columbia Community Outreach, Beyond the Bars Fellowship, and The Eric H. Holder Jr. Initiative for Civil and Political Rights Institute at Columbia College.

 Job and Internship Search Resources